trag1c/paperbush/docs/dsl.md

 variables.
 Since it's all a string, passing the variable name would need Paperbush to manually evaluate it when parsing, which would require the user to pass `globals()`, which doesn't look the best.
-Also evaluating the variable on the spot using an f-string doesn't work for most types and it quite often comes with copying data.
+Also evaluating the variable on the spot (e.g. using an f-string) doesn't work for most types and it quite often comes with copying data.

 Therefore Paperbush uses value references, which let you refer to variables